Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 Modify Makefile and Implement Code Coverage

 First, change the Makefile.
 Add set(CMAKE_EXE_LINKER_FLAGS "${CMAKE_EXE_LINKER_FLAGS} -lrt") to bin/ch/CMakeLists.txt.
-Search key work shared library below in vim can easily jump to this location.
+Searching for the keyword shared library below in vim jumps directly to this location.

-For avoiding the issues happen on Linking, I add the code in coverage.c (under fuzzilli/Targets) to the library in bin/ch/ch.cpp.
-I also added some head file at the beginning.
+To avoid linking issues, I added the code in coverage.c under fuzzilli/Targets to the library in bin/ch/ch.cpp.
+I also added several header files at the beginning.

 1